istlab/Alitheia-Core/README-BUILD.txt

 As a consequence, there are no Makefiles down in the actual Java sources, but only at the level of whole bundles.

-You must run the make-based build system at least once to initialize all the Maven bits properly.
+You must run the make-based build system at least once to initialise all the Maven bits properly.
 See the 'Build with Make' section; you will probably need to run